Chris Padilla/Blog / Tech

 A few fun observations comparing this to modern websites:

 • Photoshop was a required skill for making sites at the time.
-The main banner and featured videos section were probably made in MS Paint
+The main banner and featured videos section were probably made in MS Paint, tough.

-• When a new post went up, I simply edited the html by hand.
-I didn't realize most sites had a CMS behind them!
+• When a new post went up, I simply edited the HTML by hand.
+I didn't realize many sites had a CMS behind them!
+I would have been blown away by WordPress

 • A missed opportunity: Those posts could have had an RSS feed!

-• No css, really.
-Any css is done inline or actually made with the html, like the deprecated <font /> and <center /> tags
+• No CSS file, really.
+Any CSS is done inline or with an HTML tag, like the deprecated <font /> and <center /> tags.

 <table border="0" cellpadding="2" cellspacing="1" style="border-collapse:" width="505" bordercolor="#666666" valign="top">